CyberRik/Ritankar-Mondal_CH23B105_IITM/analysis_report.md

 ## Executive Summary

-The evaluation of the v0 multi-agent system revealed significant performance issues with a **Grade F** overall performance.
-The system achieved only **50% routing accuracy** with **9 misroutings** out of 18 total turns across 6 conversations.
+The evaluation of the v0 multi-agent system revealed significant performance issues with a **Grade D** overall performance.
+The system achieved only **61.1% routing accuracy** with **7 misroutings** out of 18 total turns across 6 conversations.

 ## Key Findings